inbox

 You can find out if your biotechnology job is regulated, and the name of the professional certification and licensing body here.

 You can also take an online BioSynergy Program that helps you integrate into the workplace.
-The program includes modules on effective communication, building interpersonal relationships, lifelong learning and leadership skills.
-If you want a mentor, you’ll have the opportunity to access a coaching module.
+The program includes modules on effective communication, building interpersonal relationships, lifelong learning, and leadership skills.
+If you want a mentor, you can access a coaching module.

 Credentials Assessment Services

-If you plan to enrol in a college or university program to upgrade your skills, contact the school that you plan to attend.
-The school can guide you with the application process and identify the credential assessment agency you should use.
+If you plan to enroll in a college or university program to upgrade your skills, contact the school that you plan to attend.
+The school can guide you through the application process and identify the credential assessment agency you should use.

 Make sure you highlight your international education and skills.
 Try to build on your existing knowledge and skills and explore university and college options thoroughly before you decide to continue your education.
 You might be able to get advanced standing, transfer some of your credits and benefit from prior learning assessment options.

-Your international credentials and experience may gain credit or course exemptions.
+Your international credentials and experience may allow you to gain credit or course exemptions.
 This way you will complete your program more quickly, without spending more money or repeating the education you already have.

 Here are some credentials assessment services that you can consider: